SofC Connects! A Call for Student Fellowship Applications 2021

 Each project must include some form of public engagement and can be shared on the School of Cities website and social media channels.
 This includes, but is not limited to, animating a monthly student-led conversation café, community outreach, civic engagement, working on a policy brief, simulations, writing op-eds, an activation, an art installation, writing a blog, organizing a debate, a podcast etc.

-Notification of decisions will be announced in early January 2021.
+Notification of decisions will be announced in February 2021.

 The program will run from January 2021 to June 2021, with meetings to be scheduled January through May 2021.
 Meetings will be held in-person and/or virtually at the School of Cities, St. George campus (dates and times to be confirmed).